kowsen/goact/README.md

 ## Example

-The below code makes a button grow 100 pixels wider every time it's clicked, and smoothly transitions to the new width over a half second transition.
+The below code makes a button grow 100 pixels wider every time it's clicked, and smoothly transitions to the new width over a half second transition like in the gif above.

 ```GDScript
 var counter := Rx.new(0)